Javigsz/REACT/projects/crud/client/README.md

+Crud table project made with React using:

+React-Redux, createAsyncThunk, bootstrap, an API created with Flask

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.